pkosiec/mongo-seeding/examples/mongoose-express/README.md

 # How to use Mongo Seeding with Mongoose and Express

-This example shows you how to import data from mongoose model to Mongodb database.
+This example shows you how to import data from Mongoose model to MongoDB database.
 There are three models defined, `customers`, `menus`, and `orders`.

 ## Pre requisites